Tracking

 orthopedic therapy

 Managing a child’s foot brace can be a daily challenge.
 Parents often feel overwhelmed trying to ensure proper fit and consistent wear while tracking progress.
 “Getting Ethan to wear his foot brace was a struggle,” recalls Jessica, mother of a 6-year-old with Cerebral Palsy.
-Activepal was designed to address these challenges, providing a supportive platform for families and therapists.
+Activepal aimed to address these challenges, providing a supportive platform for therapist and families of children undergoing orthotic therapy.

 Problem Statement